-A range of compelling competitive advantages exist for establishment of the Gilbert River irrigation area and a strong alignment with national policy objectives has been identified.
+A range of compelling comparative advantages exist for the Gilbert River Irrigation Area and a strong alignment with national policy objectives has been identified.
+Private sector investment opportunities are considered to exist for producers in advance of NQIAS findings and these are summarised in this report.